RAW-Ayyubi/Responsivity-of-a-Photodetector/Model Card.md

 The model can be used to predict photodetector responsivity from input features in device design and material screening workflows.

 ### Out-of-Scope Use
-This model should not be used for photodetectors based on unknown or non-standard materials or conditions significantly different from those represented in the training data.
+This model should not be used for photodetectors based on unknown or non-standard materials or conditions/input features significantly different from those represented in the training data.

 ## Bias, Risks, and Limitations
 The model is trained on data extracted from 29 experimental studies.
-Any inherent bias in the published data (e.g., preference for reporting high-performing devices) may be reflected in the model.
-The model may also underperform on device architectures or material systems not represented in the training data.
+The dataset is more heavily populated with devices corresponding to PN, Ohmic, and Schottky diodes, while other classes such as NIP, PIN, FET, and NN are underrepresented.Due to the limited amount of training data corresponding to the PIN, NIP, FET, and NN categories, the model's predictive power is less reliable for these device types.

 ### Recommendations
 Use caution when applying the model to extrapolate beyond the material systems, device types, or experimental conditions represented in the original dataset.

 ## How to Get Started with the Model
-Clone the GitHub repository and run the notebook `Responsivity_Pred.ipynb` after updating the path to `InputData.csv`.
+Clone the GitHub repository and run the notebook `Responsivity_Prediction.ipynb` after updating the path to `InputData.csv`.
 Ensure you have the required Python libraries installed as listed in the environment setup.

 ## Training Details

 ### Training Data
-The model was trained on a custom dataset of 1927 data points derived from 29 experimental studies, complemented by theoretical data from the Materials Project and NIST database.
+The model was trained on a custom dataset of 1927 data points derived from 29 experimental studies, complemented by theoretical data from the Materials Project.

 ### Preprocessing
 Highly correlated features were removed using Pearson correlation analysis.
-No standardization or normalization was applied as Extra Trees is insensitive to scaling.

 ### Training Hyperparameters
 The model was trained with the following parameters: